 1 | Reserving your rental car

 Las Vegas is a popular year-round destination in the USA so it is always worth booking your rental car as far in advance as possible.
-This will allow you to secure the best price and also ensure you’ll get the widest selection of cars to choose from.
+This will allow you to secure a competitive price and a good chance of a wide selection of cars to choose from.

 Renting a Car in Las Vegas tip: Due to the high number of rental car agencies in Las Vegas rental car prices are very competitive.
 We’ve always found rental car rates in Las Vegas to be very reasonable.

 We book our Las Vegas car rentals through RentalCars.com.
-We’re huge fans of road trips and have driven rental cars in almost 50 countries and have always found great prices and a wide selection of cars.
+We’re huge fans of road trips and have driven rental cars in almost 50 countries.
+We’ve found they have a great selection of cars and offer competitive prices.
 Make sure to see our tip on insurance when booking! – check prices now!

 2 | Rent your Car at the Airport